lazuardi21/kanban_board/README.md

 part3:

-- [ ] drag and drop card in the same list
+- [x] drag and drop card in the same list
-- [ ] drage and drop card in different list
+- [ ] drag and drop card in different list
-- [ ] drage and drop list
+- [ ] drag and drop list

 part4: